Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 He did have a moment to spare, but he took several more on the couch, refocusing himself on who mattered most.

 During his very short phone call, Sylvia had properly wrecked his kitchen.
 Already, soup and vegetable slices stained the counters.
-She’d left the fridge open for easy access, but she also had every cabinet and drawer open.
+She’d left the fridge open for easy access, but she also had every cabinet door open.
 He couldn’t judge, as he’d never made his own dinner before, but something about her destruction was at once admirable and a bit concerning.

 “I was on the phone for no more than two minutes,” he said.
 “Is this how you cook?”